fastify/fastify-circuit-breaker/README.md

 - `onCircuitOpen`: async function that gets called when the circuit is `open` due to errors.
 It can modify the reply and return a `string` | `Buffer` | `Stream` payload.
 If an `Error` is thrown it will be routed to your error handler.
 - `onTimeout`: async function that gets called when the circuit is `open` due to timeouts.
 It can modify the reply and return a `string` | `Buffer` | `Stream` | `Error` payload.
 If an `Error` is thrown it will be routed to your error handler.

-Otherwise you can customize every single route by passing the same options to the `circuitBreaker` utility:
+Otherwise, you can customize every single route by passing the same options to the `circuitBreaker` utility:
 ```js
 fastify.circuitBreaker({
   threshold: 3, // default 5